nudaya/50charts-afl/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
-3. Search for "50Charts AFL" in the Extensions view search box.
+3. Search for "AFL Syntax Highlight" in the Extensions view search box.
-4. Click Install to install the 50Charts-AFL Extension.
+4. Click Install to install the AFL Syntax Highlight Extension.

 ## Usage